napsnu/Web_Scrapping/README.md

 not useful.

-After that we have seen following things are done :
+After that following things are done :

 1) Player stat correlations
 2) Player minutes and scoring distributions (Playoffs vs. Regular Season)